Ai Resume

 • Managed P&L of $12M with 22% margin improvement

-• Negotiated contracts saving $450K annually across 14 vendor agreements
+• Negotiated vendor agreements saving $450K annually

-• Reduced invoice processing costs by $160K/year through automation
+• Reduced invoice processing costs by $160K/year through automation deployment

 2. Efficiency & Productivity (Operations, Engineering, IT, Admin)